MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 # DataAccessIntent Property

-Sets whether the objects database access intent for the objects  now can get access to a read-only replica of the database.
-Sets whether the page is ReadWrite or ReadOnly.
+Sets whether the data that is accessed from a read-only replica of the database.

 ## Applies To